 Director – Andrew Fleming, Screenplay – Andrew Fleming & Steven E. de Souza, Story – Michael Dick, Andrew Fleming, P.J.
-Pettiette & Yuri Zeitzsen, Producer – Gale Ann Hurd, Photography – Alexander Gruszynski, Music – Jay Ferguson, Makeup – Michele Burke, Production Design – Ivo Christante.
-Production Company – No Frills Films
+Pettiette & Yuri Zeitzsen, Producer – Gale Anne Hurd, Photography – Alexander Gruszynski, Music – Jay Ferguson, Makeup – Michele Burke, Production Design – Ivo Christante.
+Production Company – No Frills Films.

 Jennifer Rubin (Cynthia), Bruce Abbott (Dr Alex Karman), Richard Lynch (Franklin Harris), Harris Yulin (Dr Berrisford), Susan Ruttan (Miriam), Dean Cameron (Ralph Pascoe), E.G. Daily (Lana), Danita Jo Freeman (Gilda), Louis Gimbalvo (Ed), Susan Barnes (Connie)

 Franklin Harris, charismatic leader of the Unity Fields commune, persuades his followers to join him in oneness in the afterlife, whereupon he douses them in gasoline and sets them alight.
 The only survivor is young Cynthia who is left in a coma.
 Thirteen years later in the present day, Cynthia emerges from the coma.
 She is placed in an encounter group for disturbed personalities run by Dr Alex Karman to help her adjust.
 However, Harris appears to her from beyond the grave, calling for her to commit suicide and join the rest of the commune members on the other side.
 When she refuses, Harris starts killing the other members of the encounter group.